blueorionn/owasp-wrongsecrets-solution/CONTRIBUTING.md

-# Contributing to OWASP WrongSecrets Solutions
+# Contributing to OWASP WrongSecrets Solution

 Thank you for considering contributing to this project!
 Your contributions help improve the quality of solutions and educational content for security enthusiasts.